The Vanishing Point

 Not simple things like names or why you walked into a room.
 I mean this: How does an organization know what it no longer knows?

-Paul Ricoeur spent years on this paradox.
-Memory carries what he called "the presence of absence."
+Memory carries what philosophers call "the presence of absence."
 We don't just forget things.
 We carry the ghost of what we've forgotten.
 A void that shapes us as much as what we remember.

 You know the feeling.
 Sometimes you sense you're forgetting something important.
 You can't name it.
 If you could, you wouldn't have forgotten it.
 But your mind detects its own gap.